yarnoiser/async-io/README.md

 ```
 [procedure] (make-reader fd sep-proc)
 ```
-Sets the file descriptor *fd* to nonblocking mode.
+Sets the file descriptor *fd* to non-blocking mode.
 Returns a reader which is used to read input from the file descriptor *fd*.
 This reader separates tokens using *sep-proc*.